goroggy/GrGoogleOCR/README.md

 **Last Updated: May 2025**

 GrGoogleOCR is a C# Windows Forms application demonstrating how to use Google Cloud Document AI for Optical Character Recognition (OCR) on PDF and image files.
 It removes the original text layer, if any.
-It extracts text and layout information from teh OCR results and rebuilds the PDF with an embedded, searchable text layer using two different PDF libraries provided in separate branches.
+It extracts text and layout information from the OCR results and rebuilds the PDF with an embedded, searchable text layer using two different PDF libraries provided in separate branches.

 ![image](https://github.com/user-attachments/assets/6a618b78-34f7-4a8e-a13e-5b4a6458fea8)